Aztec W. Water Polo secures five NLIs for 2014-15

-Crawford has guided the Scarlet and Black to a top-11 national finish in each of her 14 years at San Diego State.
-During her tenure, the Aztecs have accumulated 31 All-America awards and 27 all-MPSF honors.
-In addition, her players have earned 54 all-MPSF academic selections and 53 ACWPC all-academic awards.
+Crawford has guided the Scarlet and Black to a top-11 national finish in each of her 15 years at San Diego State.
+During her tenure, the Aztecs have accumulated 33 All-America awards and 30 all-conference honors.
+In addition, her players have earned 57 ACWPC all-academic awards.

-Last season, Crawford helped San Diego State extend a school record with its seventh straight 20-win season, which culminated in a school-record four Aztecs earning All-America accolades for the second straight year and for the third time in four seasons.
+Last season, Crawford helped San Diego State extend a school record with its eighth straight 20-win season, which culminated in a pair of Aztecs earning All-America accolades, marking the seventh straight year SDSU has had multiple All-Americans.

 In 2008, Crawford led the Scarlet and Black to a second consecutive NCAA water polo championship tournament.
 The Aztecs finished in fifth place to post its second straight top-five effort.
 For the second year in a row, Crawford's team finished their campaign with a school record for wins with 31.
 In addition, Crawford earned her 200th career victory with a win over Maryland at the UCSD Triton Invitational.